xor2003/f14/README.md

 There are various issues with building the source as it stands, some of which are fixed.
 The first issue was that various C files required headers, and only some C files referenced `INCDIR`.
 I've simply added `-I$(INCDIR)` to the `CFLAGS` in the `MAKEFILE`.
 Another issue was that it appeared `PASM.ASM` was using reserved keywords for procedure argument names (namely `ADDR`); I've simply renamed these.

 ### Current Issues
-The biggest blocker right now is `3dmatrix.asm` fails on the linking stage because it requires definitions for various math `EXTERN`s.
-I see that the `MAKEFILE` references a `..\lib\mpslibm.lib`, which would presumably have these missing symbol definitions such as `_SinHead`, `_CosPitch`, etc. This static library is not a target in the `MAKEFILE` and does not appear to be included, so this may require people going on a difficult scavenger hunt to find it.
+The biggest blocker right now is missing `MPSLIBM.lib`.
+I see that the `MAKEFILE` references a `..\lib\mpslibm.lib`, which would presumably have these missing functions such as `_DrawDot`, `_MouseON`, etc. This static library is not a target in the `MAKEFILE` and does not appear to be included, so this may require people going on a difficult scavenger hunt to find it.